 The Realme 5 Pro starts at 13,999 rupees, meaning that it’s got a lot to offer for the money.
 With a great set of ports, a fantastic fingerprint scanner, great screen, and many cameras, all for this price, it makes you wonder how Realme are able to make a profit.
 The device features many more features than its competition but is challenged on the quality of those features by Nokia, Xiaomi, and Samsung.

 Also read: The best smartphones under £500 in the UK

-Realme’s approach to the 5 Pro is muddy: It’s a budget smartphone with good build quality, good cameras, a good screen, and good performance, all of which are on par with competition.
-However, the questionable audio quality, poor software experience, and underwhelming battery-life add up to take a significant hit to my recommendation of the Realme 5 Pro.
+Realme’s approach to the 5 Pro is muddy: It’s a budget smartphone with good build quality, good cameras, a good screen, and good performance, all of which are on par with the competition.
+However, the questionable audio quality, poor software experience, and underwhelming battery life add up to take a significant hit to my recommendation of the Realme 5 Pro.